-Use the -verbose option to produce detailed output of individual checks
+Use the -verbose option to produce detailed output of individual checks.

-Restrictions and Guidelines for Oracle Grid Infrastructure Upgrades Review the restrictions and changes for upgrades to Oracle Grid Infrastructure installations, which consists of Oracle Clusterware and Oracle Automatic Storage Management (Oracle ASM).
+• Restrictions and Guidelines for Oracle Grid Infrastructure Upgrades Review the restrictions and changes for upgrades to Oracle Grid Infrastructure installations.

 11.5.5.2 Example of Verifying System Upgrade Readiness for Grid Infrastructure